Policy document

 Applicants should familiarise themselves with the website as soon as they are able to.

 Applicants are able to see on Kent Homechoice whether they have been successful in bidding on a property, and if not, where on the shortlist they have been placed.
-Applicants within the same band will be prioritised in the order of their priority date, i.e. the date that the completed application and all required supporting information was received by the Council.
+Applicants within the same band will usually be prioritised in the order of their effective date, i.e. the date that the completed application and all required supporting information was received by the Council.
 The longer someone has been in housing need, the more likely they are to be successful.

-23. Adverts
+24. Adverts

 24.1